Summary

 - 3-10 for small firms with profits exceeding $1,000,000 annually

 Individuals who launch a venture from scratch often seek to understand what it would cost.
-The entry cost appraisal is beneficial because it can suggest what the value of a potential small business could be.
+The entry cost appraisal is beneficial because it can suggest a potential small business’s value.

 With this method, expert qualifiers like BA FL|GA|HI consider all startup costs, tangible assets, marketing fees, training, and more.
 Understanding what costs may be involved in your enterprise before incurring such costs is extremely effective as it will help you determine which areas of your firm you may be able to save on.
 For example, you may realize that you can source from cheaper suppliers or rent in a more affordable part of town, which increases the business’s value.